bgachara/bgachara.github.io/posts/rust_ref.md

 }

 ```
-- fields of complex datatypes have their own visibility qualifiers.
+- Fields of complex datatypes have their own visibility qualifiers.

 ```rust